ursatile/css4eng/02-01-boxes-and-borders.md

 > Two quite important things have happened since then.
 First: just about every browser now has a *page zoom* feature, which makes everything bigger - and it does this by changing how many *physical* pixels are used to draw a *logical* pixel.
 If you have a line that's 10 pixels thick, and you crank the browser's page zoom up to 200%, that line will now be 20 pixels thick.
 >
 > Second: many devices now use high-definition displays; the physical pixels on something like an iPhone Retina display are so small that a 1 pixel line would basically be invisible, so these devices use something called *pixel scaling*: if you tell an iPhone to draw a 1px border, it's actually going to use three tiny Retina pixels to draw that line.
+>
+> Good news is: you don't have to worry about it.
+We'll see a couple of techniques later which do utilise the capabilities of high-DPI displays, but they're absolutely not required; if you want to specify things in pixels, go ahead: the devices will figure out